How To Protect Yourself

 If the tests results are positive then the health officials will admit you immediately in the hospital and start your treatment but if this does not happen then immediately inform the Health care officers and inform them that you are a confirmed case of COVID-19.
 And until you are admitted to the hospital you should put on a mask provided to you because it will help in restriction of spread of virus.

 The health experts and doctors of WHO has declared the Wuhan Coronavirus Outbreak a PHEIC(Public-Health Emergency of International Concern).

 The investigation for the source and spread of SARS-Coronavirus-2 is still undergoing so it is very difficult to tell the reasons behind it.
 But the poor survivability of coronaviruses(because SARS-Coronavirus-2 is genetically similar to virus that causes SARS) will make them low risky in case of the products shipped from China over a period of days or weeks under different temperatures.

 No, it is not safe to travel to those areas these days, there is a high risk of getting the infection.
 Even if you have to travel to that area ensure to take the precautions.

 If you had recently traveled to affected areas in India and feeling any of the symptoms like fever/cough/breathing difficulty/ then you should immediately contact with the medical officers of your area and tell them about these symptoms.

 If you are sick, avoid contact with pets or animals.
 Even though there are no reports of any animal infected with COVID-19, other types of coronavirus can affect the animals.
 Even if you want to take care of a sick animal, wear a mask and gloves.

-People infected with SARS-Coronavirus-2 or those who had contact with COVID-19 should wear a surgical face mask to reduce the spread of virus.
-The health care workers caring for patients affected with COVID-19 should use P2 Masks, but these masks should be tested and worn properly.
+People infected with SARS-CoV-2 or those who had contact with COVID-19 should wear a surgical face mask to reduce the spread of the virus.
+The health care workers caring for patients affected with COVID-19 should wear N-95 masks.